 If your kettle were rated at something like 2400 watts (W) and you were using a UK power supply of 240 volts (V), that means the current passing through the element would be 2400 / 240 or 10 amps (A).
 By household standards, that's a hefty current: in comparison, the little charger I have for my iPod draws a maximum current of 0.67 amps—the kettle is using 15 times more!
 So the answer to how an electric kettle works so quickly is by using a relatively large electric current.
-The amount of heat produced is related to the square of the current (a 10 amp current would produce four times more heat than a 5 amp current passing through the same heating element), so bigger currents produce much more heat—and heat things much more quickly—than smaller ones.
+The amount of heat produced is proportional to the current (a 10 amp current would produce twice as much heat as a 5 amp current passing through the same heating element if the voltage were constant), so bigger currents produce more heat—and heat things much more quickly—than smaller ones.

 Photo: The base unit of a cordless electric kettle.
 The electrical terminals are hidden behind three spring-loaded plastic flaps (the three black slots in the little tower on the right) to reduce the chance of water getting in.